singhhitendra337/linux_the_final_boss/Day_02/notes_and_exercises.md

 - **DevOps:** Test scripts in an isolated VM before deploying to real servers.
 - **SRE:** Use snapshots to "undo" mistakes, like a time machine for troubleshooting.
 - **Cloud Engineers:** Local VMs mimic cloud instances (e.g., AWS EC2) for free practice.
-- **Quick Win:** VirtualBox is free and runs on any OS—your portable Linux lab.
+- **Quick Win:** VirtualBox is free and runs on any OS your portable Linux lab.

 **Quick Fact:** Most cloud servers are VMs; mastering VirtualBox is like learning the alphabet before writing code.